-TOP NATIONAL PARKS IN RWANDA
+WHAT ARE THE TOP NATIONAL PARKS IN RWANDA

 Are you trying to find out more about Rwanda's national parks?
 Continue reading.
 In Central and East Africa, there is a small landlocked nation called Rwanda.
 Rwanda is blessed with some of the most breathtaking landscapes on earth and is frequently referred to as the "Land of a Thousand Hills."
 She is a nation with many bodies of water, Savannah plains, mountains, and unusual animals like mountain gorillas.
 One of the worst genocides in recent memory took place in the country in 1994, when the majority Hutu killed about one million Tutsis in just three months.
 Since then, the nation has admirably recovered by bringing its citizens together and putting forth great effort to foster an environment conducive to development.

-There are 4 national parks in Rwanda.
+There are four national parks in Rwanda.
 These include Volcanoes National Park, Nyungwe Forest National Park, Akagera National Park, and Gishwati-Mukura National Park, which all protect wildlife species and ecosystems.
 The newest national park was established in 2015 and is called Gishwati-Mukura.
 The management of all national parks, their associated infrastructure, and tourism promotion fall under the purview of the Rwanda Development Board (RDB).

 Each of Rwanda's national parks offers a unique ecosystem or variety of wildlife.
-Mountain gorillas can be found in the Volcanoes National Park, while all five of the big five mammals can only be seen in Akagera National Park.
-The Nyungwe forest in Rwanda is arguably the best place to go for chimpanzee trekking because it offers the oldest and cleanest montane forest in Africa.
+Mountain gorillas can be found in Volcanoes National Park, while all five of the big five mammals can only be seen in Akagera National Park.
+The Nyungwe Forest in Rwanda is arguably the best place to go for chimpanzee trekking because it offers the oldest and cleanest montane forest in Africa.
 Gishwati is positioned to become the best ecotourism site and the best bird-watching destination in Rwanda, in addition to having its own population of chimpanzees.
 You might also want to read about the top things to do in Rwanda before we go into detail about the various national parks.

 Game Parks in Rwanda